Why is My Internet So Slow on My PC but Not My Phone?

 Why is my internet slow only on my desktop?

-If your desktop alone is slow, it could be because of an old network card, a bad Ethernet cable, or an outdated operating system.
-Go through the checks we talked about to find out.
+If you’re only having issues with your desktop, it could be because of an old network card, a bad Ethernet cable if you’re not on Wi-Fi, or an outdated operating system.
+Check the hardware and software tips we mentioned earlier.

 Is it possible that my router is prioritizing my phone over my computer?

-Some routers can prefer one device over another.
-Check your router’s settings to see if this is happening and adjust if needed.
+Yes, some routers can set priorities for different devices, which might make your computer slower.
+Check your router’s settings to see if this is happening, and adjust if necessary.

 Can a VPN slow down my computer’s internet speed?